 Most importantly, neonicotinoids must not be used on flowering crops.

 Protecting our environment

 We take our responsibility to protect the environment very seriously.
 We review international developments and are always on the alert for research that might indicate our New Zealand rules around the use of neonicotinoid insecticides need to be tightened.
-In addition, we work closely with Apiculture New Zealand and the Bee Industry Group to monitor the welfare of bees.
+In addition, we work closely with Apiculture New Zealand to monitor the welfare of bees.